tegorman13/Representation_Study/manuscript/output/manuscript_gfm.md

 details varied.
 These results extend prior observations on the impact of numerical format on comprehension and decision-making (Gigerenzer & Edwards, 2003; Reimer et al., 2015).
-But they move beyond simpler estimation tasks to show how these benefits persist in a multi-step planning context.
+But they move beyond simpler estimation tasks to show how these benefits persist in a goal-directed planning context.
 Notably, individuals with higher energy literacy performed better overall, a finding in line with previous work emphasizing the importance of domain knowledge for effective resource